-Aurubis AG is a provider of non-ferrous metals that operates worldwide.
-As an integrated group, we process complex metal concentrates, scrap metals, and metal-bearing recycling raw materials into metals of the highest purity.
+Aurubis AG is a company in the basic materials industry that operates worldwide.
+As an integrated group, we process complex metal concentrates, scrap metals, organic and inorganic metalbearing recycling raw materials, and industrial residues into metals of the highest purity.
 In addition to our main metal, copper, our metal portfolio also includes gold, silver, lead, nickel, tin, zinc, minor metals such as tellurium and selenium, and platinum group metals.
+Sulfuric acid, iron silicate, and synthetic minerals round off the product portfolio.

 The company is based in Hamburg, Germany, where its headquarters and key production facilities are located.
-Most of its other sites are located in Europe, with larger production centers in Germany, Belgium, and Bulgaria.
+Most of our sites are located in Europe, with larger production centers in Germany, Belgium, Bulgaria, and Spain as well as cold-rolling mills for flat rolled products, slitting centers, and rod plants in Germany and elsewhere in Europe.
 Outside Europe, Aurubis also has a production site in the US, and a global sales and service network.

-We process copper concentrates, copper scrap, other metal-bearing recycling materials, and bought-in intermediates as feed material.
+We process copper concentrates, copper scrap, other

+metal-bearing recycling materials, and bought-in intermediates as feed material.
 Because we have no stakes in mines, we have to buy the necessary raw materials for our two primary smelters, located in Hamburg and Pirdop, on the international market.
 Aurubis has a global, diversified supplier portfolio; we source a significant portion of our copper concentrates from South American countries such as Peru, Chile, and Brazil.
 We also purchase raw materials from other countries like Bulgaria, Georgia, and Canada.
 Most of the copper scrap and metal-bearing recycling raw materials for our four secondary smelters in Lünen (Germany), Olen, Beerse (both in Belgium), and Berango (Spain) are sourced in the European and North American market.
 For primary raw materials, we value long-term relationships and strategic cooperation with our suppliers.
-Compared to primary raw materials, secondary raw materials are largely purchased on the basis of short-term supply contracts.
+Compared to primary raw materials, secondary raw materials are largely purchased on the basis of shortterm supply contracts.

-For further details on our products and company structure, please see the Aurubis Annual Report 2019/20.
+For further details on our products and company structure, please see the Aurubis Annual Report 2020/21.